 Oicho Throw is known in Japanese as 大銀杏投げ (Oicho Nage). 大 (dai) means “big”, 銀杏 (icho) refers to the top knot in a sumo wrestler’s hair, and 投げ (nage) means “throw”.
 Thus, the move can be translated as “Throw of the Big Knot”.

-This move demonstrates E. Honda's ability to use traditional sumo techniques to grab and throw his opponent with impressive strength.
-The strike is a combination of technique and brute force, reflecting Honda's unique fighting style.
+This move demonstrates E. Honda’s ability to use traditional sumo techniques to grab and throw his opponent with impressive force.
+The move is a combination of technique and brute strength, reflecting Honda’s unique fighting style.

 List of Akuma’s Moves: